Navigating Refugee Health Systems in King County: A Guide for Resettlement Practitioners

 The report documents the experience of adapting and implementing this play-based home visiting intervention in a crisis setting and shares stories of community workers and caregivers participating in the program in Jordan, Syria and Lebanon.

 Resource from the Refugee Forum and Northwest Immigrant and Refugee Health Coalition.
-Includes ways to address current concerns and incidents for the refugee and immigrant communities in your local area.
+Includes ways to address current fear and safety concerns and incidents for the refugee and immigrant communities in your local area.

 The Northwest Health Law Advocates provides this summary of the current laws, policies and government actions that apply in Washington State and are relevant to non-citizens’ access to healthcare.

 The UNHCR Resettlement Handbook offers resettlement management and policy guidance to UNHCR staff, and is a key reference tool for resettlement states and NGOs on global resettlement policy and practice.
 First released in 1997, the Resettlement Handbook was fully revised in 2011, with updates to country chapters as recently as 2018.